whitesnowx/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 * When editing availabilities, the existing availabilities of the person will be removed i.e adding of availabilities is not cumulative.
 * You can remove all the person’s availabilities by typing `a/` without specifying any availabilities after it.
+* `NAME` has to be unique among contacts.
+* `PHONE_NUMBER`, `EMAIL`, `MODULE`, `FACULTY`, `VENUE` do not need to be unique and can be duplicated among contacts.
+* `TAG` and `AVAILABILITY` has to be unique within a single contact but can be duplicated among contacts.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.